tsukasaoishi/fresh_connection/README.md

         password: slave
         host: admin_slaves

-And call establish_fresh_connection method in model that access to ```admin_slave``` slave group.
+And call the establish_fresh_connection method in a model that access to ```admin_slave``` slave group.

     class AdminUser < ActiveRecord::Base
       establish_fresh_connection :admin_slave
     end

-The children is access to same slave group of parent.
+The model of children class will access to same slave group as the parent.

     class Parent < ActiveRecord::Base
       establish_fresh_connection :admin_slave